User-Agent Parser – Analyze Browser and Device Information

 5. Data Export Options

-Parse results can be exported to JSON or CSV for integration with analytics tools.
+Parsed data can be exported in formats like JSON or CSV for further analysis or integration into analytics tools.

 Applications of User-Agent Parsers